/>Remarks by Morton C. Blackwell at the California Republican State Convention's Executive Committee Luncheon, San Francisco, February 22, 2008

 And they pressure their existing donors unmercifully to squeeze the last possible dollar from them, without considering how many donors will be turned off permanently by their high-pressure fundraising tactics.

-After all, next year somebody else will be head of their committee.
+will be head of their committee.

 Short-sightedness is understandably endemic in top-down organizations which frequently change leadership, where there's little or no thought given to the group as a long-term institution.